Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

 \subsection{Tidal tensor formulation of Maxwell and Einstein equations}

 Taking time and space projections, Maxwell's and Einstein's equations can be expressed in tidal tensor formalism; that makes explicit a striking aspect of the analogy: Maxwell's equations (the source equations plus the Bianchi identity) may be cast as a set of \emph{algebraic} equations involving only tidal tensors and source terms (the charge current 4-vector); and the gravitational field equations (Einstein's source equations plus the algebraic Bianchi identity) as a set of five independent equations, consisting of two parts: i) a subset of four equations formally very similar to Maxwell's, that are likewise algebraic equations involving only tidal tensors and sources (the mass-energy current vector), and ii) a fifth equation involving the space part of $T^{\alpha\beta}$ and a spatial rank 2 tensor which has no electromagnetic analogue.
 This is what we are going to show next.
-For that, we first introduce the time and space projectors with respect to a unit time-like vector $U^{\alpha}$ (i.e., the projectors parallel and orthogonal to $U^{\alpha}$): A vector $A^{\alpha}$ can be split in its time and space projections with respect to $U^{\alpha}$; and an arbitrary rank $n$ tensor can be completely decomposed taking time and space projections in each of its indices (e.g.~\cite{The many faces}): Instead of using $h_{\ \sigma}^{\mu}$, one can also, if convenient, spatially project an index of a tensor $A^{\sigma...}$ contracting it with the spatial 3-form $\epsilon_{\alpha\beta\sigma\gamma}U^{\gamma}$; for instance, for the case of vector $A^{\sigma}$, one obtains the spatial 2-form $\epsilon_{\alpha\beta\sigma\gamma}U^{\gamma}A^{\sigma}=\star A_{\alpha\beta\gamma}U^{\gamma}$, which contains precisely the same information as the spatial vector $A^{\mu}h_{\ \mu}^{\sigma}\equiv A^{\langle\sigma\rangle}$ (the former is the spatial dual of the latter).
-New contraction with $\epsilon_{\ \ \mu\nu}^{\alpha\beta}U^{\nu}$ yields $A^{\langle\sigma\rangle}$ again.
-Indeed we may write
+For that, we first introduce the time and space projectors with respect to a unit time-like vector $U^{\alpha}$ (i.e., the projectors parallel and orthogonal to $U^{\alpha}$):

+A vector $A^{\alpha}$ can be split into its time and space projections with respect to $U^{\alpha}$; and an arbitrary rank $n$ tensor can be completely decomposed taking time and space projections in each of its indices (e.g.~\cite{The many faces}):